Yan-Oliveira/doc-fao/content/agent-email-interface/agent.rst

    <OTRS_CMD> close </OTRS_CMD>

 Switch to the ticket from the ticket notification and compare the ticket state.
-The ticket should have the state *close*.
+The ticket should have the state *closed*.

 .. note::